 Domestic Infant Adoptions can be completed through private adoption attorneys or adoption agencies to help them adopt a child domestically.
-Click here for a directory of adoption service providers in Connecticut.
+Click here for a directory of Connecticut’s adoption service providers.

 International Adoptions must be completed through private adoption attorneys or adoption agencies to help them adopt a child internationally.
 Find an international adoption service provider here.